Visa policy of Cambodia: Visa on arrival / Electronic visa (e-Visa)

 Cambodia e-Visa or Electronic Visa has been introduced by Ministry of Foreign Affairs and International Cooperation in April 2006 to promote the Cambodia tourism industry.

-Currently, nationals of any country may also apply for an e-Visa online for 30 USD prior to arriving in Cambodia.
+Currently, citizens of any country may also apply for an e-Visa online for 30 USD prior to arriving in Cambodia.

 The e-Visa allows for a single entry and a maximum stay of 30 days for tourism purposes.

 Holders of e-Visa may enter via the following entry points: